 It’s obvious that phrasal verb resources are all over the internet; many are in lists with the phrasal verb, definition, and maybe a sentence example – but there’s little no context and absolutely NO personal connection for your own use in your own conversation.
 This is not effective learning.

-The Phrasal Verb Conversation Club is my new online conversation club created to help you, an English learner more effectively learn, remember, and use phrasal verbs!
-This monthly program will give you the resources needed to learn phrasal verbs, and the tips and tricks to remember them.
+The Conversation Club is my online conversation club created to help you, an English learner more effectively learn, remember, and use natural English expressions and phrasal verbs!
+This monthly program will give you the resources needed to learn phrasal verbs, idioms, and expressions and the tips and tricks to remember them.
 I will give you practice speaking, and show you how you can remember phrasal verbs for your own English conversations.

 Again this program will help you…

-- learn phrasal verbs in context with text, audio, and video – the most natural way!
+- learn phrasal verbs, idioms and expressions in context with text, audio, video, and speaking exercises – the most natural way!

-- understand phrasal verbs with a variety of context examples and real-life situations – with the help of native speakers!
+- understand phrasal verbs and idioms with a variety of context examples and real-life situations – with the help of native speakers!

-- remember how to use phrasal verbs in your future conversations
+- remember how to use more natural English in your future conversations

-- practice with conversation partners, group conversation classes, and the chance to meet with me!
+- practice with conversation partners, group conversation classes, and our group messaging community

-Stop wasting time with ineffective studying and join Everyday English Phrasal Verbs today!
+Stop wasting time with ineffective studying and join The Conversation Club today!